Carrie Ingalls

 In her Pioneer Girl manuscript, Laura Ingalls Wilder wrote about living in Pepin, Wisconsin, both before and after the family’s stay in Indian Territory.
 Wilder wrote that Carrie was born while she and Mary were with Pa visiting the abandoned Indian camp where the girls gathered Indian beads: “When finally we went back to the house, the black Doctor was there and Mrs. Robertson and Baby Carrie had come.
 Ma hadn’t got up yet and Carrie was lying beside her.
 Such a tiny, tiny baby but Ma said she would soon be big enough to play with us.
 We were very busy then for awhile, putting all the pretty beads we had found on thread to make a string of beads for Carrie to wear.
 So we had a baby sister to watch and laugh at.”

-In December 1905, Carrie left De Smet for Boulder, Colorado, where she hoped to find relief from continual suffering from throat ailments, hay fever, and asthma.
+In December 1905, Carrie left De Smet for Boulder, Colorado, where she hoped to find relief from her continual suffering from throat ailments, hay fever, and asthma.
 After a year in Colorado, Carrie spent six months in Wyoming, living with her cousin Louisa Quiner Smith.
 She returned to De Smet much improved in health.

 In September 1907, Carrie traveled with Chloe Dow Fuller to Stanley County, South Dakota, to look over available public land on which to file a claim.
 Although Mrs. Fuller decided not to move west at that time, Carrie filed on a homestead north of Philip (in Stanley, later Haakon County) in the Top Bar community, the W-NW and W-SW Section 9, Township 4 North, Range 20 East of the Black Hills Meridian.
 In March 1908, Carrie began her residency requirement, living in a small claim shanty covered in tar paper and lath.
 She commuted her claim (paying 50 cents per acre cash) and made final proof in December 1908, returning to De Smet.
-Carrie held onto her land her whole life, leaving it to the Eastern Star (Keystone, South Dakota) upon her death.
+Carrie held onto her land the rest of her life, leaving it to the Eastern Star (Keystone, South Dakota) upon her death.
 To read more about Carrie’s claim, click HERE.

 A marker was once placed on a road near Carrie’s claim by a local school group, but as the land isn’t accessible by public road, the marker was two miles away from the site.
 Click HERE to see an aerial view of the area marked to show the exact location Carrie’s claim.
 Please do not trespass; the land is privately owned.